DanWebb/uphold-sdk-node/README.md

 The Node.js Uphold SDK provides an easy way to get started using the [Uphold API](https://uphold.com/en/developer/api/documentation/) with Node.

+## No longer maintained
+This library is no longer maintained in favor of the [official Uphold SDK](https://github.com/uphold/uphold-sdk-javascript)

 ## Table of contents

 * [Getting Started](#gettingStarted)